Avatar

 Apr 2011 – Apr 2012 Maria Grande, Entre Rios, Argentina

-• Responsible for field experiments.
+• Managed & executed field experiments.

-• Invited talks for growers.
+• Delivered invited talks for growers.

-Undergraduate Teaching Assistant in Mathematics
+Undergraduate Teaching Assistant – Mathematics I & II

 National University of Entre Ríos